LAG1819/label-classification-repo/doc/01Tutorial_WebCrawler.md

-# Intro Tutorial: Topic- and Seedbased WebCrawling
+# Tutorial 01: Topic- and Seedbased WebCrawling

 In this tutorial you will find a short introduction on how to perform web crawling within this frameworks.
 **Note: The input data used here are sample data.**